Leeds City Region: Transport

 The city region is served directly by Leeds Bradford Airport, although Manchester Airport is easily accessed by train and road from parts of the City Region, while Doncaster, Teesside and Humberside airports are also easily accessible.
 The Humber ports are also within easy reach.

-The north-south A1(M) and east-west M62 motorways intersect close to Leeds, near the terminus of the M1 from London.
+The north–south A1(M) and east–west M62 motorways intersect close to Leeds, near the terminus of the M1 from London.
 A series of motorway spurs enable traffic to reach the centres of Leeds and Bradford quickly.
 There is a comprehensive secondary road network based on Leeds, Bradford, Huddersfield and York.
 The A1, A64 and A650 are important trunk routes.

 Leeds railway station is the hub of the region's extensive commuter rail network.
 The primary link to London is the East Coast Main Line, which principally serves Leeds, Wakefield Westgate and York.
 There are regional semi-fast services on the Trans-Pennine line that serve Huddersfield, Dewsbury, Leeds, Garforth, York and Northallerton.
-West Yorkshire Metro, coordinates rail services in the West Yorkshire part of this area, but not in Craven and Harrogate which are under the auspices of North Yorkshire County Council.
+West Yorkshire Metro, coordinates rail services in the West Yorkshire part of this area, but not in Craven and Harrogate which are under the auspices of North Yorkshire County Council.The Leeds and Liverpool Canal and Aire and Calder Navigation run through the region, though today they are only used for leisure purposes.

-Despite this, the regional transport network is strained thanks to low levels of transport investment from Central Government.
-As a result, there is overcrowding on the rail network and significant connectivity issues within the city region and between other city regions such as Manchester and Sheffield as well as London.

-The Leeds and Liverpool Canal and Aire and Calder Navigation run through the region, though today they are only used for leisure purposes.
+Plans are in place to improve public transport in Leeds, making it a car free city with upgrades to railway, bus services, and cycle lanes.

 Economy

-According to List of cities by GDP, Leeds City Region is in the top 150 city regions worldwide based on its GVA.
+According to list of cities by GDP, Leeds City Region is in the top 150 city regions worldwide based on its GVA.
 The region has a diverse economy consisting of around 100,000 businesses, generating around £52 billion a year and is becoming recognised as a national centre for financial and business services.
 Leeds is at the economic heart, with some 124,000 people engaged in financial services.
 The city is the UK's second largest financial and legal centre.

 Rural areas have diversified with a mixed economy combining a range of employment opportunities alongside agriculture and a strong tourism base.
 Regardless of this, poor physical connectivity has hampered growth in rural areas.
 Agriculture has declined and there are pockets of severe deprivation and social exclusion.
 There are problems of housing affordability and poor access to services.

 Although like most of the UK manufacturing has declined, the city region retains role in the UK's manufacturing base which has emerged from a period of restructuring and moved into producing higher value goods, managing off-shored elements of production and concentrating on research and development activity.
 The south and west of the region have historically had industrial based economies, although they have been moving away from this in recent decades.
 Huddersfield, for example, has been developing in the creative industries sector.